 Mayo pioneered the concept of "specializing" in general internal medicine after completing a three-year internal medicine residency program.
 Tracks are designed for internists whose career goals include both academic and primary care general internal medicine.

 - Academic General Internal Medicine

 The curriculum will be customized to suit individual needs and will include these experiences:

 - Graduate course work in the intellectual disciplines of internal medicine (e.g. clinical epidemiology, evidence-based medicine)

 - Junior faculty appointments in hospitals and continuity clinics

 - Electives outside of internal medicine (e.g. gynecology, orthopedics, dermatology)

 - Primary care ambulatory practice

-With half of the nation's medical school positions currently held by women, the American Medical Women's Association (AMWA) estimated that by 2010, 30 percent of all practicing physicians will be women.
-For 2012-2013, over 37 percent of all applications to our program were from women and over 35 percent of 2012-2013 categorical interns are women.
+With just less than half of the nation's medical school positions currently held by women, the American Medical Women's Association (AMWA) estimated that in the decade of 2010, 30 percent of all practicing physicians will be women.
+For 2013-2014, 38 percent of all applications to our program were from women and more than 46 percent of 2012-2013 Mayo internal medicine residents are women.

 LeeAnn McCaffrey, M.D.
 Women in Medicine Annual Award